 The outdoor unit of your heat pump needs proper space and airflow in order to function efficiently.
 If any part of it is blocked by debris, plants, dirt, or other objects, restricted airflow could compromise the function of your unit.

 Electrical components present within this outdoor component must be properly maintained.
 A clear area around your heat pump unit will allow easy access for repairs.
-A technician will have a much easier time performing routine tasks like cleaning coils and checking refrigerant levels in your unit.
+A heating technician will have a much easier time performing routine tasks like cleaning coils and checking refrigerant levels in your unit.
 Keep a recommended distance of at least two feet around all sides of your outdoor unit for best results.

 Do Not Cover the System